Uncovering Social Network Activity Using Joint User and Topic Interaction: Analytic derivation of characteristic quantities

 \inlinetitle{Expected number of events}{.}~Next, the definition of the expectation of the number of events can be recovered in \Eq{eq:diff_eq_Ng} for $m=1$, $q=0$: $\frac{d \mathbb E[n_v^{(s)}(t)]}{dt} = \mathbb E[\lambda_v^{(s)}(t)]$.
 The expectation of the number of events can then be expressed as:

 with the initial condition $\mathbb E[\boldsymbol N(0)] = 0$.
 Therefore, the expected number of events tends to a linear regime of slope $\boldsymbol B \boldsymbol \mu$.
 Given the non-independence between the intensity $\lambda_u$ and the cascade mixing function $f_u$, the analytical expression of the expected cascade-related intensity is not straightforward and goes beyond our scope.
-Instead, we use the following \emph{stationary state} approximation:
+Nevertheless, to validate the closeness between analytical derivation and numerical simulations in \Sec{sec:experiments}, we formulate the following \emph{stationary state} approximation for the cascade intensity: